spatial-model-editor/spatial-model-editor/README.md

 GUI spatial model editor prototype.

-This will initially be a partial re-implementation of https://github.com/fbergmann/edit-spatial using C++/Qt5.
+This will initially be a partial re-implementation of https://github.com/fbergmann/edit-spatial using C++/Qt5, supplied as a compiled executable for linux, windows and mac.

-## Current features
+## WP1a
+Allow the user to describe a spatial model:

-  - [x] link libSBML library
+  - statically linked libSBML library including spatial extension
+    - [x] linux
+    - [ ] osx
+    - [ ] windows
   - [ ] open SBML file
   - [ ] display species & compartments data
+  - [ ] display geometry
   - [ ] edit species & compartments data
   - [ ] save to SBML file

-  - [ ] display & edit geometry
+## WP1b
+Translate the spatial model to a system of PDEs:

   - [ ] DUNE integration

-The end goal is to have a GUI that can setup and then simulate a spatial model, which is supplied as a compiled executable for linux, windows and macos.

-## CI
+  - [ ] Discretization

+## Continuous Integration & Testing

 When the code is changed, it is automatically compiled and tested on each supported OS: